Using Liquibase MongoDB Pro with MongoDB Atlas

 licenseKey: zQl8kNZjZgSp9LvqWQFAtGwiHrpg97UyAfQrNSiJQBCDH8FQPdDzANUpIe4Bj3CZA2IXgDBaoYZFvMw0E/s4JcECB3/A6jO+...

 3. Choose an authentication method.
-This guide includes SCRAM (username/password), X.509 Certificate, and AWS IAM.
+This guide includes SCRAM (username/password), X.509 Certificate, AWS IAM, and OIDC.

 4. Users may prefer the SCRAM method because of simplicity and increased security.
 The server stores passwords in a iterated hash format.
 This makes offline attacks harder, and decreases the impact of database breaches.